siucacm/GitWorkshop/README.md

 + There's no encryption yet, but we'll get there.

 ###Branching
-+ Next we will make our own individual branches upon which we each can modify willy nilly.
++ Next we will make our own individual branches which we each can each make changes.

 + Start by making a new branch
 ```bash